odoogap/vuestorefront-docker/README.md

 ## Clearing

-Running this command will stop but will not clear the Odoo database
+Running this command will stop but will clear the Odoo database

 ```bash
 $> docker-compose down -v